 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.

-In addition, a search using East Lothian Council 'Simple Search' identified no planning applications within 300m of the scheme.
-Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.
+In addition, a search using Scottish Borders Council 'Simple Search' identified one planning application within 300m of the scheme.